openai/gym/README.md

 Gym is an opensource Python library for developing and comparing reinforcement learning algorithms by providing a standard API to communicate between learning algorithms and environments and a standard set of environments compliant with that API.
 Since it's release, Gym's API has became the field standard for doing this.

 Gym currently has two pieces of documentation- the [documentation website](http://gym.openai.com) and the [FAQ](https://github.com/openai/gym/wiki/FAQ).
-A new and more comprehensive one will be created soon.
+A new and more comprehensive documentation website is in the works.

 ## Installation